fhcflx/ciencia-medica/_posts/2025-06-10-nobel-medicine-20-24.md

 - **International Collaboration:** Many laureates have worked across countries and institutions, reflecting the global nature of modern science.
 - **Diversity of Backgrounds:** Laureates include immigrants and those with multicultural backgrounds (e.g., Karikó from Hungary, Patapoutian from Lebanon).
 - **Active Scientists:** As of June 2025, all laureates are alive and most remain active in research or academia, except Michael Houghton, who retired but is still alive.
+- **Interrelations:** Several laureates have collaborated with each other or with other Nobel winners, showing the importance of scientific networks.

 ## Controversies and Curiosities

-- **2020:** Some debate over the exclusion of other contributors to hepatitis C research, but the main discoverers were recognized.
+- **2020:** Debate over the exclusion of other contributors to hepatitis C research, but the main discoverers were recognized.
 - **2021:** No major controversies; the discoveries were widely accepted and celebrated.
 - **2022:** Some discussion about the focus on ancient DNA, but Pääbo's pioneering work was universally acknowledged.
 - **2023:** The rapid development and deployment of mRNA vaccines during the COVID-19 pandemic sparked public debate, but the scientific achievement was clear.
 Karikó's long struggle for recognition before the Nobel was widely discussed.
 - **2024:** The microRNA field is vast, and some researchers contributed to its development, but Ambros and Ruvkun's foundational discoveries were decisive.

+## Implications for the Present and Future

+The awarded technologies and discoveries already have a profound impact today:

+- **Hepatitis C:** The disease is close to eradication in several countries thanks to tests and treatments derived from the 2020 discoveries.
+[Learn more: WHO - Hepatitis C](https://www.who.int/news-room/fact-sheets/detail/hepatitis-c)
+- **mRNA Vaccines:** The mRNA platform is being adapted for vaccines against cancer, HIV, influenza, and autoimmune diseases, with clinical trials underway.
+The record speed of COVID-19 vaccine development demonstrated the potential of this technology.
+[Nature - mRNA vaccines](https://www.nature.com/articles/d41586-021-02483-w)
+- **microRNA and RNAi:** The first RNA interference therapy approved for clinical use was patisiran (Onpattro), for hereditary transthyretin amyloidosis, in 2018.
+Since then, six RNAi therapies have been FDA-approved, expanding treatment options for genetic and chronic diseases and potentially revolutionizing personalized medicine.
+[FDA - RNAi therapies](https://www.fda.gov/drugs/news-events-human-drugs/fda-approves-first-sirna-treatment-rare-disease) [Nature Reviews Drug Discovery - RNAi](https://www.nature.com/articles/d41573-023-00097-2)
+- **Evolutionary Genetics:** Genes inherited from Neanderthals, such as *F5* (clotting), *SCN9A* (pain sensitivity), and variants in the *OAS* cluster (antiviral immunity), affect current human traits.
+A Denisovan gene, *EPAS1*, increases altitude tolerance in Tibetans.
+These findings help explain disease susceptibility and human adaptations.
+[Nature - Neanderthal DNA and COVID-19](https://www.nature.com/articles/d41586-020-02550-8) [Science - Denisovan gene and altitude](https://www.science.org/doi/10.1126/science.1199403)
+- **Sensory Neuroscience:** New painkillers and treatments for chronic pain and neurological diseases are being developed based on the receptors discovered in 2021.
+[Science - Pain research](https://www.science.org/doi/10.1126/science.abj9954)

+In the future, these discoveries are expected to continue transforming medicine, making diagnostics more precise, treatments more personalized, and deepening our understanding of life's fundamental mechanisms.
+International exchange, multidisciplinary collaboration, and the value of basic science have proven essential for advances that benefit all humanity.

 ## Conclusion

 The last five years of Nobel Prizes in Medicine reflect a golden era for molecular biology and genetics, with discoveries that have immediate impact on human health and deepen our understanding of life itself.
-The laureates' stories are marked by perseverance, international collaboration, and a passion for discovery that continues to inspire the scientific community worldwide.
+Scientific research is fundamental to human well-being and societal progress.
+However, the rise of scientific denialism and misinformation is concerning, as it threatens historic achievements and hinders access to treatments and vaccines.
+It is therefore essential to value and disseminate quality, evidence-based information, so that the benefits of science reach everyone and society can make informed decisions about health and public policy.